TanimaRanjan/Mobilize-App/README.md

 3. If location object is not available with lat and lng them no map is displayed.
 I would get location from address and show difault map
 4. Would add better CSS for events detail page
 5. I noticed that sometime map is in middle of water, assuming due to test data.
+6. Would improve the responsiveness of the application.
+Currently site will only look good on desktop.
+I added breakpoint values to continue improving the site.